 - You should seek feedback on your plan from relevant authorities, such as local emergency services, where appropriate.

 - It is further recommended that you make your EMP available to your local council to ensure the local government emergency management coordinator is aware of your evacuation locations that are located off the site of your service.

-- If you choose to engage one of these services, ensure that they are aware of your requirements under the National Law and Regulations.
+- If you choose to engage a third party, ensure that they are aware of your requirements under the National Law and Regulations.

 Note: to ensure adherence to the provisions of the Privacy Act 1988 (Cth), make sure you remove any information of a private or confidential nature, such as ‘Staff and Children with Additional Needs’ and the ‘Parent/Family Contact information’ sections of your EMP, prior to sharing copies to non-staff members or organisations outside of your service.

-If your service has determined that there is considerable risk to the safety of children or staff due to the threat of a potential emergency such as bushfires or floods, or poor air quality as a result of bushfires, it may be that the best course of action is to choose to not operate that day.
+If your service has determined that there is considerable risk to the safety of children or staff due to the threat of a potential emergency – such as bushfires or floods, or poor air quality as a result of bushfires – it may be that the best course of action is to choose to not operate that day.
 The triggers that may determine whether or not you temporarily cease operations should be considered in your emergency plan and procedures.
-Emergency services (police, RFS and SES) can instruct your service in certain circumstances, and may direct services to close when the risk cannot be appropriately managed.
+Emergency services, including the police, RFS and SES can instruct your service in certain circumstances, and may direct services to close when the risk cannot be appropriately managed.
 You should always follow the instructions of emergency services.